-The application of gold leaf, called gilding, dates back to 2000 BC in the Andes of southern Peru, and further back to the ancient Egyptians who beat gold between flat stones and used it to gild statues, mummy masks, coffins, altars, and other ceremonial items.
+The application of gold leaf, called gilding, dates back to 2000 BC to the ancient Egyptians who beat gold between flat stones and used it to gild statues, mummy masks, coffins, altars, and other ceremonial items.
 Later, gilding was used extensively in the Renaissance, Baroque, and Rococo periods to adorn items such as tables and picture frames.
 There have been few changes in the process of beating gold over the last four hundred years.
 Although it is still beaten by hand, a machine was invented in the 1920’s that faithfully reproduces the action of a hand-wielded hammer.
 A leaf of gold measures from 2″-3″ square and may be as thin as 0.0001 mm.

-One hundred years ago, when New England companies were producing hundreds of weathervanes from cast iron molds, 99% of those vanes were gilt with gold leaf.
+One hundred years ago, when New England companies were producing hundreds of weathervanes from cast iron molds, most of those vanes were gilt with gold leaf.
 It was an integral part of the finished product.
 A verdigris weathervane was seen then, as we would see a rusted automobile today.
 However, it is a contemporary trend to leave the copper bare and allow it to verdigris; which is now considered to have a classic appeal.

 In the finest tradition of my trade I gild weathervanes whenever requested using the finest 23 karat gold leaf.
 I offer the option of a gilded finish with most of my weathervanes and restore weathervanes requiring a fresh coat of leaf.
 I also use gold leaf in small amounts to accent a figure’s natural features.
 This technique provides highlights without the cost of fully gilding a piece.